Updated July 11, 2023

 Example of Leveraged Finance

 Let us look at an example to understand the concept of leveraged finance.
-Let us assume that the company ASD Inc. decided to acquire QWE Inc. for a purchase consideration of $50 million.
-The acquisition is to be funded through $45 million of debt and $5 million of cash, which means 90% of the funding is through debt instruments leading to leveraged finance.
+Let us assume that ASD Inc. decided to acquire QWE Inc. for a purchase consideration of $50 million.
+The acquisition will be funded through $45 million of debt and $5 million of cash, meaning 90% of the funding is through debt instruments leading to leveraged finance.
 In this way, ASD Inc. utilized its $5 million of cash and leveraged finance of $45 million to invest in a $50 million business and generate more opportunities to increase shareholder value.

 However, the acquirer may be in trouble if it fails to generate adequate cash flow to service the high debt obligations due to leveraged finance.
-In this way, leveraged finance acts as a double-edged sword that can be highly beneficial as long as the business behaves as per expectations but can become excruciatingly painful if the business growth turns south.
+It serves as a double-edged sword, offering high benefits when businesses align with expectations but turning excruciatingly painful if business growth deteriorates.

 Effects of Leveraged Finance (Excel Template)

 Let us now look at the illustration below to understand the effect of leveraged finance on a business transaction.